How to File For Divorce In North Carolina

 - It is not sufficient to live in separate bedrooms for one year.
 You must have lived in separate residences and not engaged in sexual intercourse for at least one year.

 - Before you move out of your marital home in anticipation of a divorce, you should discuss your situation with an attorney, or you may lose the right to alimony.

 Grounds for Divorce in North Carolina

-- Unlike other states, North Carolina only requires that you have lived in separate residences and not engaged in sexual relations for at least 12 months to demonstrate worthiness of divorce.
+- Unlike other states, North Carolina divorce laws only requires that you have lived in separate residences and not engaged in sexual relations for at least 12 months to demonstrate worthiness of divorce.

 - The only other grounds for divorce in North Carolina is incurable insanity.

-- Filing a divorce in North Carolina can be hard process but if your filing an uncontested divorce, use an online divorce service like mydivorcepapers.com.
-They can help you by handling all the paperwork for you and at only $159, they can save you thousands in legal fees and time.
+- Save thousands on filing a divorce in North Carolina by using an online divorce service.
+Check out our top picks and reviews for the best online providers.
+They can help you by handling all the paperwork for you and most start at only $159, they can save you thousands in legal fees.

-- If you have any additional questions regarding the divorce procedure in North Carolina, you can receive free legal assistance at Avvo.com.
+- If you have any additional questions regarding the divorce procedure in North Carolina, you can receive very cheap online legal assistance at JustAnswer.com.

 - North Carolina offers an expedited process of uncontested divorce following a 12-month separation.
 File the complaint, serve your spouse, and attend a hearing with the following documents:

 - If you do go to trial, you should choose a legal representative that will work hard to protect your personal interests during negotiations with opposing counsel as well as in court.